Fashion photography: The 1920s and 1930s

 Baron de Meyer's replacement as staff photographer would be Edward Steichen, himself, who brought in a crisp, modernist style focusing on the model rather than the settings and surroundings.
 His novel approach would increase his reputational standing.
 Steichen's high esteem as a photographer led him not only to Vogue as the chief photographer, but Vanity Fair as well, for fourteen years.

 Vogue was followed by its rival, Harper's Bazaar, and the two companies were leaders in the field of fashion photography throughout the 1920s and 1930s.
 House photographers such as Steichen, George Hoyningen-Huene, Horst P. Horst and Cecil Beaton transformed the genre into an outstanding art form.

 In the mid-1930s as World War II approached, the focus shifted to the United States, where Vogue and Harper's continued their old rivalry.
 The fashion model was first discovered in 1853.

 In 1936, Martin Munkacsi made the first photographs of models in sporty poses at the beach.
-Under the artistic direction of Alexey Brodovitch, Harper's Bazaar quickly introduced this new style into its magazine.House photographers such as Irving Penn, Martin Munkacsi, Richard Avedon, and Louise Dahl-Wolfe would shape the look of fashion photography for the following decades.
-Richard Avedon revolutionized fashion photography — and redefined the role of the fashion photographer — in the post-World War II era with his imaginative images of the modern woman.
+Under the artistic direction of Alexey Brodovitch, Harper's Bazaar quickly introduced this new style into its magazine.

 During 1928 to 1940, a French photographic journal Vu was issued by Lucien Vogel, who had started working in fashion publications, and his wife Cosette de Brunhoff, the first editor of French Vogue in 1920.
 They made innovative fashion photography using montage techniques and experimented with new lightweight cameras.
 The covers they produced included celebrities as well as students; their work centered on haute couture and investigative journalism.
 Compared to the works of Vogue at that time, their work seemed to have more edge.